cdisc-org/analysis-results-standard/project/docs/AnalysisOutputCategory.md

     - PageRef
     - Operation
     range: string
-  categories:
+  subCategorizations:
-    name: categories
+    name: subCategorizations
-    description: Implementer-defined categories of analyses/outputs, each of which may include one or more sub-categorization.
+    description: Sets of related implementer-defined sub-categories that can be used to categorize analyses or outputs.
     from_schema: https://www.cdisc.org/ars/1-0
     rank: 1000
     multivalued: true
-    alias: categories
+    alias: subCategorizations
-    owner: AnalysisCategorization
+    owner: AnalysisOutputCategory
     domain_of:
-    - AnalysisCategorization
+    - AnalysisOutputCategory
-    range: AnalysisCategory
+    range: AnalysisOutputCategorization
-    required: true
     inlined: true
     inlined_as_list: true